alfirus/nextjs-supabase-template/README.md

 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000/react_preview](http://localhost:3000/react_preview) with your browser to see the code and preview page.